langfjord/AmazonApiGatewaySigV4AwsSdkPHP/README.md

 ## Amazon API Gateway and Lambda example setup (optional)

+*You might skip this if you already have a setup ready on Amazon API Gateway*

 In the configuration example we are using a small test calculation function for `Lambda` and `Node.js` behind `Amazon API Gateway`.
 This is a small Node.js script that will return output on the json payload in the configuration example we are using for the basic setup of this script.
 Note that we by default are using the `POST example` in this script.
-Edit the script to allow other methods.
+Edit the `api.php` file to allow other methods.

 https://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-lambda.html